codesharedot/dex-price/README.md

-# neblio price
+# metronome price

-Gets the neblio price with Python (from JSON).
+Gets the metronome price with Python (from JSON).

 https://pythonbasics.org